 This is a quick recipe for dehydration, which is particularly concerning for workers in dangerous environments (e.g. using heavy machinery, power tools or working at height).

 This is because someone with 3% dehydration has a delayed reaction time equivalent to a blood alcohol content of 0.08 (that’s the cap of the drink drive limit)!

 Symptoms of dehydration include the lips and mouth feeling dry, heart rate and breathing increasing, feeling fatigued, developing a headache, feeling irritated or depressed.

 Fortunately, the solution is very simple.
 Drink lots of water!

 You wouldn’t think the sun would be a big problem during winter, but unfortunately it has a tendency to glare off snow.
 This can damage your eyes, so eye protection such as sunglasses are highly recommended during the winter months.

 Who Can Help?

 Swift360 has long-standing experience in helping keep outdoor workers warm and safe in the cold winter months.
-To find out about the Personal Protective Equipment we can provide, or to seek advice, please don’t hesitate to contact us today.
+To find out about the Personal Protective Equipment we provide, check out our core range here.